Everything you need to know about hair removal at home—from cost to pain levels and effectiveness

 How does it work: Electrolysis involves using heat to destroy the reproductive hair cell.
 A fine probe is inserted into the hair follicle, which then sends a current to stop unwanted hair from growing.
 The strand is then removed with tweezers.
 Electrolysis goes deeper into the skin—getting under the follicle—resulting in a truly permanent solution.

-How to do it at home: This is a professional-only treatment, so hair removal at home is not possible with electrolysis.
-However, it’s worth noting that it’s not the quickest or cheapest hair removal option either, as the process involves probing each individual hair follicle.
+How to do it at home: As mentioned, this is a professional-only treatment, so hair removal at home is not possible with electrolysis.
+It's also not the quickest or cheapest hair removal option either, as the process involves probing each individual hair follicle.
 Given that most of these follicles contain several individual hairs, they won’t all be zapped in a single session.

 How it works with different hair types: The bonus of electrolysis is that it suits all hair types and ethnicities, and is considered to be one of the best hair removal options for dark skin.